hth/receipt-mobile/README.md

     {"working":true}

 If there is no response then site is not working.
 This call should return a response very quickly.

+###Signup And Login using social###

+API call <code>/receipt-mobile/authenticate.json</code> to signup or login through social

+	http https://67.148.60.37:9443/receipt-mobile/authenticate.json < ~/Downloads/pid.json

+Sample pid.json file

+	{
+      "pid": "FACEBOOK",
+      "at": "XXXX-SOME-ACCESS-TOKEN-XXXX"
+    }

+When login or signup fails for invalid token, which probably results in <code>401</code> HTTP error

+	{
+        "error": {
+            "httpStatus": 401,
+            "httpStatusReason": "UNAUTHORIZED"
+        }
+    }

+Successful response when credentials are validated. <code>X-R-AUTH</code> is encoded string.

+    {
+        "X-R-AUTH": "%242a%2415%24y%CCCCCC-XXXXXXXXXXXXXXX",
+        "X-R-MAIL": "100007981713206"
+    }

+###Logout user###

+When user logs out, <code>X-R-AUTH</code> should be deleted.
+And user should be re-directed towards login page.

+Scenario 1

+If user enters correct credentials then <code>X-R-AUTH</code> should be restored and everything is available as it was before logout.

+Scenario 2

+If user enters different credentials then existing <code>X-R-MAIL</code>, APP should drop all the tables and recreate as if the user is login for first time.

 ###Check if user has access###